 to which all moneys received by the Commission are to be credited.

-[(2) repealed]
+[(2) deleted]

 (3) The crediting of moneys (other than moneys received or held by the Commission on trust or for the purposes of Part IXA) to an account referred to in this section shall be deemed to be payment of those moneys to the credit of the Fund.